zach-chai/time-keeper/README.md

 Or install it yourself as:

-    $ gem install time_keeper
+    $ gem install time-keeper

 ## Setup

+Create `.credentials` directory

-Download `client_secret.json` file from your Google Application and place in root directory.
+Download `client_secret.json` file from your Google Application and place in the new directory.

-Create .yaml file with harvest credentials
+Create `harvest-api.yaml` file with harvest credentials and place in the new directory
 ```yaml
 access_token: '1dsf9df9hg'
 account_id: '385937'